 - Hip hinge

-A corrective exercise program will get you the foundation you need to get stronger by maintaining structural integrity which will help prevent injury and ultimately lower back pain and other muscular imbalances like piriformis syndrome and pelvic instability.
+A corrective exercise program will help you build a strong foundation.
+And teach you how to maintain structural integrity.
+You’ll prevent injury and get long-term relief from lower back pain and other muscular imbalances like piriformis syndrome and pelvic instability.

-I would love to help you inside the Back Pain Bootcamp.
-The #1 fitness program created specifically to help you fix chronic lower back pain, build strength, correct posture and get back in shape safely and injury free.
+If this is your goal, check out the Back Pain Bootcamp.
+The #1 fitness program created specifically to help you fix chronic lower back pain, build strength, correct posture and get back in shape safely and injury-free.